saiflm17/hello-java-maven/README.md

 - save and build the job .

 - so my build is successful and also checks the Console Output .

+- and target folder also created and inside the target folder jar file is created .

+- java/Maven projects deployed in TOMCAT application server .

+- And artifacts stored in NEXUS REPOSITORY .